 There are countless types of banks and financial institutions currently operating in the world.
 Each of these institutions seeks to provide a specific set of services, and it is not uncommon for an organization to tailor its services to a particular market or type of investor.
 In another sense, banking operations involves the practices and procedures that a bank uses to ensure that customers’ transactions are completed accurately and appropriately.
 For example, if a customer wishes to purchase stock shares, the bank ensures that the money and the stock are ready to be traded.
 The bank will oversee the actual transfer of the stock and funds, and it will ensure that any reporting requirements regarding the transaction are recorded.
 Throughout the process, the bank focuses on protecting its clientele and looking for any potential threats to the client’s finances.

-In general, many people are most familiar with retail banking.
 Retail banking provides services to the general public, including mortgages, loans, deposits, and checking accounts.
-Since these banks serve the general population, the market is highly competitive.
 To build a customer base, most of the banks focus on providing highly convenient and accessible services to their clientele.
 Once a customer enlists a bank to provide a certain service, such as a checking account, the bank will typically then encourage the client to open a savings account as well.
 Internal banking operations at a retail bank involve opening new accounts, transferring money between accounts, and assisting customers with managing deposits.

 Business banking is another common banking operation.
 Overall, business banks function very similarly to retail banks, except that their clientele consists primarily of businesses.
 Companies require a wide variety of banking services, including start-up loans, collecting deposits, and investments.
 Due to the complexities of many businesses, business banking is often more complex and sophisticated than retail banking.
 Companies often rely on banks for treasury functions, including managing the business’ accounts receivable and payable.